NHT 2009: Tango's and Comebacks, an audience perspective

 a short video of that here with thanks to kentandjane's channel)

-With a last lapse around the rink, the skaters said their goodbye to the Nebelhorn audience.
+With a last lapse around the rink, the skaters said their goodbye to the Nebelhorn and their audience.

 So did we, the day after, with a last lapse around Oberstdorf,